The Ultimate Guide to Buying a Walk-In

 Industry-standard finishes are galvanized steel, aluminum, and stainless steel for walls and ceilings.
 They come with either a smooth or an embossed finish and are generally metallic gray or white in color.
 Floors must meet sanitation requirements (NSF STD 7), which call for an aluminum or stainless steel interior floor finish with the proper covering radius.

-Takeaway: Consider a special finish to ensure your unit compliments your space and reinforces your brand.
+Takeaway: Consider a special finish to ensure your unit complements your space and reinforces your brand.

 Refrigeration Unit